PaulFremont3/SIVZ_coexistence/Codes/Models/model_data/README.md

-This subdirectory contains necessary data to directly reproduce a few figures (Figure 4, Figure S6 and Figure S14)
+This subdirectory contains necessary data to directly reproduce a few figures (Figure 4, Figure S6, Figure S14 and Figure S16)